National Consumer Advisory Board (NCAB) Steering Committee

-The NCAB Steering Committee is responsible for organizing HCH consumers to have a voice in national issues involving the health care of homeless persons.
-To accomplish this work, the committee meets monthly by teleconference and twice annually in person.
+The NCAB Steering Committee is responsible for organizing HCH consumers to have a voice in national issues involving the health care of people experiencing homelessness.
+To accomplish this work, the committee meets monthly by Zoom and twice annually in person.

 Deidre Young